Sidthecoder/Karat/README.md

 ## You should use it

 Karat is a really minimal CSS framework.
-Unlike other frameworks like Bootstrap and Foundation, this framework has only the stuff you need.
+Unlike other frameworks like Bootstrap and Foundation (or other "minimal frameworks", this framework has only the stuff you need.
 There's no UI that you never use.
-Karat is only **1.03 KB**.
+That makes Karat only **1.03 KB** minifed.
 Enjoy!

 ## Get it started